frozenfoxx/frozenfoxx.github.io/README.md

 # Church of Foxx

-A blog and wiki run by FrozenFOXX.
+A blog run by FrozenFOXX.

 # Requirements
 * Ruby 2.3+